 Summary justice – refers to the trial and punishment of suspected offenders without recourse to a more formal and protracted trial (for example a jury trial) under the legal system.
 It is also a term sometimes used to describe or justify vigilantism.
 Call and Gus prefer this kind of ‘justice’ since the only jailers available in the wild west are ‘circuit jailers’, who may or may not turn up to a trail if a criminal is found.

 General Lee – Bolivar is under the impression that ‘General Lee freed the slaves.’
 Gus points out that it was actually Abe Lincoln who freed the slaves.
 Robert E. Lee (1807-70) served as a military officer in the U.S. Army, a West Point commandant and the legendary general of the Confederate Army during the American Civil War (1861-65).
-He’s famous for being bloody-minded, sacrificing lives in battle even while knowing the battle was hopeless.
+He’s famous for being bloody-minded, sacrificing lives in big struggle even while knowing the big struggle was hopeless.
 These days Lee is generally considered a hero in the south and a traitor in the north, but mostly as a soldier who fought for a cause he believed in.
 After he seceded in the war, he did spend the rest of his life fostering relations between the north and the south.
 (This makes me think he’d have fought just as hard for the opposite side had his birthplace been slightly to the north.)

 Goodnight-Loving Cattle Trail – Charles Goodnight and Oliver Loving were real men.
 They are ficionalized in Lonesome Dove by Call and Gus respectively.
 (Gus = Loving and Call = Goodnight.)
 The fictional characters are very different in personality and circumstance from the real life men, though the main plot points line up approximately.
 Also, Gus mentions Charlie Goodnight in his conversation with Blue Duck, so even if these two characters are based on real men, the real men also exist within the story.

 Rangers – Gus and Call used to be rangers before they started the Hat Creek Cattle Company and Livery Emporium.
 But what exactly did rangers do?
 ‘The Texas Rangers were unofficially created in a call-to-arms written in 1823.
 Ten years later, on August 10, 1835 Daniel Parker introduced a resolution to the Permanent Council creating a body of rangers to protect the border.
 The unit was dissolved by the federal authorities during the post–Civil War Reconstruction Era, but was quickly reformed upon the reinstitution of home government.
-Since 1935, the organization has been a division of the Texas Department of Public Safety; it fulfills the role of Texas’ state bureau of investigation.’
+Since 1935, the organisation has been a division of the Texas Department of Public Safety; it fulfills the role of Texas’ state bureau of investigation.’
 (Wikipedia) The Texas Rangers is the oldest law enforcement in America.
 Here’s a description of a ranger’s camp life.
 (Spoiler alert: Not all that romantic.)
 Gus and Call also shot their fair share of Indians.
 But the job ‘wore out’.
 ‘In the south it became mainly a matter of protecting the cattle herds of rich men like Captain King or Shanghai Pierce, both of whome had more cattle than any one man needed.
 In thenorth, the Army had finally taken the fight against the Comanches away from the Rangers, and had nearly finished it.
 He and Call, who had no military rank or standing, weren’t welcomed by the Army; with forts all across the northwestern frontier the free-roving Rangers found that they were always interfering with the Army, or else being interfered with.
-When the Civil War came, the Governor himself called them in and asked them not to go–with so many men gone they needed at least one reliable troop of Rangers to keep the peace on the border.’
+When the Civil War came, the Governor himself called them in and asked them not to go—with so many men gone they needed at least one reliable troop of Rangers to keep the peace on the border.’